 Meals prepared for and delivered or served to elderly or disabled Nutrition Assistance participants, when the organization is authorized to accept Nutrition Assistance Benefits.

-In some areas, restaurants can be authorized to accept SNAP benefits from qualified homeless, elderly, or disabled people in exchange for low-cost meals.
+In some areas, restaurants can be authorized to accept Nutrition Assistance benefits from qualified homeless, elderly, or disabled people in exchange for low-cost meals.
 (This program is referred to as the Restaurant Meals Program.
 Some restaurants include: Subway, Golden Corral, Jack in the Box, and Dominos Pizza.
 Not all participate, check for the EBT sign or ask a manager at the restaurant)

 Some items that Nutrition Assistance benefits cannot be used to buy: